rconradharris/reddit-background/README.md

 In other words, a placement of "top left" means the top-left corner of the **image**.
 If your desktop cuts off the top of your image (in order to cover the entire desktop), the title box will not be visible.
-The solution is to always set `fit_images=True` to ensure images are fit to your desktop size before imprinting is done.
+The solution is to always set `image_scaling=fit` to ensure images are fit to your desktop size before imprinting is done.

 Note that font filenames are not always the same as the displayed name in OS dialog boxes.